knjcode/mxnet-finetuner/docs/use_densenet.md

 ImageNet pretrained DenseNet-169 model is introduced on [A MXNet implementation of DenseNet with BC structure].

+To use DenseNet-169 pretrained models, specify the `imagenet1k-densenet-169` in `config.yml`.

-You can use this model as below
+`mxnet-finetuner` is designed to download the DenseNet-169 model automatically, but if it is not downloaded automatically, you can use this model as below.

 ## Download parameter and symbol files